KagisoLegodi/KAGLEG394_BCL2401_group-B_KagisoLegodi_CDV05/README.md

 # Kagiso Legodi Portfolio Website

 This is a portfolio website for Kagiso Legodi, a front-end developer based in Ga-Luka.
-It showcases Kagiso's skills, services, and previous work.
+It showcases Kagiso's skills and previous work.

 ## Table of Contents